3 Major Reasons Not to Weigh Yourself EverydayArticle posted in: Lifestyle

 1. Daily weigh-ins don’t accurately indicate weight loss.

 Not only can the number on that scale fluctuate from day to day, but it may even swing between morning and night—and that is perfectly normal.
-“People think they’re gaining fat when they see (their weight) creep up a bit, but that’s not always the case,” says Chelsea Lovell, weight loss counselor at Nutrisystem.
+“People think they’re gaining fat when they see (their weight) creep up a bit, but that’s not always the case,” says Chelsea Lovell, Weight Loss Coach at Nutrisystem.
 Lovell explains that water retention is one of the main reasons weight fluctuates.
 High sodium intake, for example, may cause your body to retain more fluid.
 Women may also put on water weight during their menstrual cycle, she adds.
 So, hormones may tip the scale just like the size of a meal.

 2. Fluctuating numbers can mess with your mindset.